osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 OMF application type considerations
 -----------------------------------

-You specify the OMF application type when the OMF application instance is registered with PI Data Collection Manager.
+You specify the OMF application type when the OMF application is registered with PI Data Collection Manager.
 The application type serves to classify a set of OMF applications that send the same metadata and time-series data to the PI System.

 For example, you might have multiple OMF applications running on equipment with the same make, model, and I/O configuration.